vayospot/snippetfuse/README.md

 ### 3\.
 Add More Context

 - **Terminal Log**: Expand the "Terminal Log" section and paste any relevant terminal output.
+- **Add Files from Project**: Click to select and import multiple files from your project simultaneously via a file picker as context.
 - **Project Tree**: Check the "Add Project Tree" box to automatically generate and include a summary of your project's file structure.
+It respects your **`.gitignore`** file for faster scanning.

 ### 4\.
 Export Your Context